bigdata-i523/hid327/notebook.md

 * 10/14/17 Began research for Paper2.
 * 10/22/17 Completed changes based on TA review and submitted Paper1 on TurnItIn.
 * 10/22/17 Wrote abstract for Project and posted it on Piazza.
+* 10/25/17 Updated README.YML based on input the Procedings PDF file loaded to the class page.